 Speed up things in scalac and sbt

-you can go watch next episode of a TV show.
+Scala is not the fastest language to compile. sbt adds its own overhead.
+So in the life of most (every?) business applications written in Scala, CI builds are so long that after git push you can go watch the next episode of a TV show.
 Local changes take ages, even with Zinc.
-And you don’t want to rewrite half the stuff not has the budget for considering things like Triplequote Hydra.
+And you don’t want to rewrite half the stuff nor do you have the budget to consider things like Triplequote Hydra.
 What then?

-In this post, I want to list a few things one might to try when the CI build or local development becomes too slow.
+In this post, I want to list a few things one might try when the CI build or local development becomes too slow.
 None is guaranteed to work - every project is unique.
 Also, I didn’t want to provide detailed benchmarks - same reason, every project is unique and whatever worked for me might not work for you and vice versa.
 I will just provide estimated numbers for a project I worked some time ago.
 For CI exact numbers it would be even harder to get since I noticed that the one I am using might have different build times for the same commit over the day.
 I can only guess, that when USA starts its day, more people push to repo triggering more build and the small latencies in infrastructure under the burden adds up into several minute difference.

 Tune JVM